What is the Cincy Precinct Project?

 The playbook

-• Feb 5th through May 5th - As Democratic precinct executive candidates, we file together, run together, and help each other win our elections in May of 2026.
+• Then, before primary voting day - As Democratic precinct executive candidates, we file together, run together, and help each other win our elections.

-• May 6th forward - When our majority coalition succeeds in May, we can shape the party for working people and their families.
+• After the primary - When our majority coalition succeeds, we can shape the party for working people and their families.
 We use the precinct executive network to help unseat conservative Democrats from elected municipal positions.
 The precinct executive network becomes the base of progressive power in Cincinnati.

 What are our major issues?